vinh123456789/EzHomeLab/docs/adguard-home.md

 ## Optional

-If you have a habit to manage your network devices like me, you can set their static leases in OpenWRT `LuCI` via `Network > DHCP and DNS > Static Leases`.
+If you have a habit of managing your network devices like me, you can set their static leases in OpenWRT `LuCI` via `Network > DHCP and DNS > Static Leases`.

 You can also do it via `SSH`:
 ```sh